joblyapp/team-liquidados/front/README.md

 * Show deactivated products with low opacity.
 DONE. (it seems to work but would be nice if we check it!)

 * Delete category error message.
 DONE.

+## NIKI CHANGES

+* Center the eye on LOGIN input.

+* Margins align on index.

+* Chart Titles.

+* Translate table data.

+* Make the images look square.
+DONE.

+* Hover color on NEW PRODUCT and NEW SALE must change to a darker green.
+DONE.

+* Translate EXPORT.
+DONE.

+* Error message on delete category.
+ALREADY DONE.

+## TO DO

+* Category by default.

+* Image by default.